 AimBetter has long been recognized by customers and partners as an effective solution for performance control management.
-The company is now preparing for a huge leap in the product’s ability to reach new audiences around the world.
-The AimBetter application was added to the Microsoft Store, the world’s largest marketplace for Azure-based products, and will be accessible to millions of companies that use Microsoft technologies.
-Azure users not only utilize the platform for storage, but for the many solutions that are offered by Microsoft through third party applications.
+The company just took a huge leap in the product’s ability to reach new audiences around the world.
+The AimBetter platform was added to the Microsoft Store, the world’s largest marketplace for Azure-based products, and is now accessible to millions of companies that use Microsoft technologies.

-Concurrent with the addition of AimBetter to Microsoft’s AppSource, AimBetter created a new product environment for Azure.
+Concurrent with the addition of AimBetter to Microsoft’s AppSource, the company developed a new product environment specifically for Azure.
 This enables users to have more flexibility and greater speed, and the ability to enjoy the highest level of service in every region of the world.

-Yehuda Lasri, AimBetter’s CEO said: “AimBetter users already benefit from better performance and savings by not needing to hire an inhouse DBA and a reduction in the time needed to resolve issues.
-They reduce their CAPEX by not having to buy and maintain additional hardware or make infrastructure investments.”
+Yehuda Lasri, AimBetter’s CEO said: “AimBetter users already benefit from better performance and savings by not needing to hire an inhouse DBA, while at the same time reduce the time needed to resolve issues.
+They cuttheir CAPEX by not having to buy and maintain additional hardware or make infrastructure investments”.

 AimBetter is in the final stages of adding the software to the Microsoft Azure Marketplace.